AInine9/BetonPickupItemObjective/README.md

 #### Example: `pickup magic_key 5 events:reward`

 # How to Install
+Download BetonPickupItemObjective.jar from here(https://github.com/hugu1026/BetonPickupItemObjective/releases),
-Download BetonPickupItemObjective.jar, place this in your plugins folder and restart your server.
+place this in your plugins folder and restart your server.